 (1) Improving the delivery of programmable nucleases and donor DNA templates into human cells.

 The sizable packaging capacity of adenoviral vectors (AdVs), combined with their strict episomal nature, high-titers and efficient transduction of dividing and non-dividing cells, offers an attractive set of features worth exploring for genome editing purposes.
-Hence, we focus on testing the feasibility and utility of using conventional and capsid-modified adenoviral vectors (AdVs) for introducing into the nuclei of target cells donor DNA substrates and programmable nucleases based on transcription activator-like effectors (TALEs) and CRISPR-Cas9 systems.
-To this end, we construct and test helper-independent (i.e. 1st and 2nd generation) and helper-dependent (i.e. 3rd generation or “gutless”) AdVs, whose tropism has been modified to permit efficient ex vivo transduction of therapeutically relevant human cells, e.g., hematopoietic stem cells and muscle progenitor cells (Figure 1).
-Importantly, the production of these viral vectors takes place in GLP-grade complementing packaging cell lines designed to prevent the emergence of replication-competent adenoviruses (RCAs).
+Hence, we focus on testing the feasibility and utility of using conventional and capsid-modified adenoviral vectors (AdVs) for introducing into the nuclei of target cells donor DNA substrates and/or programmable DNA editing machineries (e.g., nuclease and nickase complexes, including base editors and prime editors).
+To this end, we construct and test latest-generation adenovector particles whose tropism has been modified to permit efficient ex vivo transduction of therapeutically relevant human cells, e.g., hematopoietic stem cells and muscle progenitor cells (Figure 1).
+Importantly, the production of these viral gene-free vector particles takes place in GLP-grade complementing packaging cell lines designed to prevent the emergence of replication-competent adenoviruses (RCAs).

 (2) Studying the impact of epigenetic processes on the performance of genome editing tools and strategies.

-Once inside cell nuclei, genome-editing reagents derived from prokaryotic systems (i.e. TALE and CRISPR-Cas9 nucleases) have to contend with target sequences embedded in epigenetically regulated higher-order chromatin structures.
-In this regard, knowing the influence of alternative chromatin states (e.g. “open” euchromatin versus “closed” heterochromatin), on the performance of programmable nucleases per se and gene editing strategies as whole, is important.
-Hence, we have implemented quantitative cellular systems in which the euchromatic and heterochromatic statuses of isogenic target sequences are stringently controlled by small-molecule drug availability.
-These cell-based reporter systems, permit screening and selecting specific programmable nuclease reagents from different platforms or with different architectures and compositions.
-In addition, they are valuable for assessing the balance between HDR and NHEJ events resulting from the interaction between alternative chromatin conformations and different donor DNA structures (e.g. single-stranded oligonucleotides versus double-stranded plasmids).
+Once inside cell nuclei, the aforementioned genome-editing reagents have to contend with target sequences embedded in epigenetically regulated higher-order chromatin structures.
+In this regard, knowing the influence of alternative chromatin states (e.g. “open” euchromatin versus “closed” heterochromatin), on the performance of genome-editing tools per se and genome-editing strategies as whole, is important.
+To this end, we have implemented quantitative cellular systems in which the euchromatic and heterochromatic statuses of isogenic target sequences are stringently controlled by small-molecule drug availability.
+These cell-based reporter systems, permit screening and selecting genome-editing reagents from different platforms or with specific architectures and compositions.
+In addition, these live-cell readout systems are valuable for assessing the genome-editing endpoints, e.g., the balance between HDR and NHEJ events resulting from the interaction between alternative chromatin conformations and different donor DNA structures (e.g. single-stranded oligonucleotides versus double-stranded plasmids).

 (3) Improving the specificity and accuracy of genome editing procedures.